HEALTH AND WELLNESS

 - Know Where Your Mail Will be Delivered: All MSE graduate students have mailbox space in the Department Office, 210 HMMB, for graduate work related purposes.
 Be sure to stop by the office periodically, to check for mail.
 Please note that it is not possible to provide individual mailboxes for students, so mail for several students are in the same mailbox (alphabetically by first letter of last name).
 Please be advised that University regulations prohibit the use of the University’s address for personal mail.
 Any personal mail, including bank statements, drivers’ licenses, etc. sent to the university address will be returned to the sender.

-- Keep the graduate student affairs officer in the Main MSE Office informed: When you select your research supervisor, or have any changes to your address, phone or email, please be sure to let them know, so they can update the database.
+- Keep the Graduate Advisor in the Main MSE Office informed: When you select your research supervisor, or have any changes to your address, phone or email, please be sure to let them know, so they can update the database.

 Graduate Student Instructors/Readers